Introduction

 Contacting Local or National Organizations

-Many local or national organizations, such as the Alzheimer’s Association or the Mayo Clinic, offer information and support for dementia .
+Many local or national organizations, such as the Alzheimer’s Association or the Mayo Clinic, offer information and support for dementia caregivers.
 These organizations can help you find and compare care facilities in your area or other locations based on your loved one’s needs, preferences, and budget.
-They can also provide you with resources and guidance on choosing a care facility, preparing your loved one for the transition, and coping with the changes and challenges of dementia care.
+They can also provide you with resources and guidance on choosing a care facility, preparing your loved one for the transition, and coping with the changes and challenges of .
 They can also connect you with other caregivers who can share their experiences and advice.

 You can contact these organizations by phone, email, or online.
 You can also visit their websites or social media pages to access their online tools, databases, articles, videos, podcasts, or webinars.
 You can also join their online or in-person support groups, forums, or events to interact with other caregivers and experts.